 By applying messaging to your digital channel strategy, it is easier to integrate media into threads or other rich media.
 You are simplifying it for agents who can share resolutive responses with rich and engaging media.

-How can I tell live-chat and messaging apart?
+How to tell live chat and messaging apart

 Target customers directly